Renewing Your CDL in New YorkCompare Commercial Vehicle Insurance Rates in 3 Steps

-Enter Your Zip Code:
+1. Enter Your Zip:

 Should you wish to add endorsements to your license at the time you renew, you can take the required knowledge (written) tests at the local DMV office if you renew in person, and pay the applicable fees.

 The only method you can use to renew your CDL if you want a new photo or if you have changed your address, is in person.
 If you received a renewal notice in the mail, complete the renewal application form that was included.
-Otherwise, fill out the driver license application form indicating that you are renewing an existing license (Form MV-44.1 provides instructions).

 Bring the form to your local DMV office, where can take the required vision test.
 You will need to certify that you meet federal medical requirements, and if you hold a hazmat endorsement, you will pay an additional $5 fee and take the hazardous materials knowledge test.
-Your new photo CDL will arrive in the mail in at least four weeks.
+Your new photo CDL will arrive in the mail in at least 2 weeks.

 Because the DMV requires proof that you've passed a vision test, renewing by mail necessitates the extra step of having an eye care professional fill out Form MV-619, an eye test report, on your behalf.

-Send all the forms, certificates, and the $164.50/180.50 renewal fee via U.S. Postal Service to:
+Send all the forms, certificates, and the renewal fee to the address on your renewal notice.True or False